-The Municipality does not have any significant credit risk exposure to any single counterparty or any group of counterparties having similar characteristics.
-The Municipality defines counterparties as having similar characteristics if they are related entities.
+The Municipality does not have any significant credit risk exposure to any single counterparty or any group of counterparties have any signmean count for appointer of any single connerparties have a single similar characteristics.
+The Municipality defines counterparties as having similar characteristics.
 The credit risk on liquid funds is limited because the counterparties are banks with high credit-ratings.